Emergency Medical Technician-Basic (EMT-B)

 Application and Registration Procedures

 - Apply to the College (click the yellow "Learn More" button next to the term which best describes you--graduating HS, transfer student, etc.) if you are a new student or have not attended classes at COM for 1 year.
+For "Major" please choose Paramedic Certificate (this does not obligate you to the full program--that is just where EMT-B is found).
 Complete all College requirements (placement testing, meningitis vaccine, etc.)

 - The college will be communicating with you via your NEW COM email address--about a week after you have applied to the college, you should access your new email account.
 See instructions here.